The Below Deck and Love Is Blind drama is just the start of it

 The question is not ‘why do people go on these shows’ but ‘why are these shows made?’

-Reality TV and drama go together like birds of a –very ruffled – feather.
+Reality TV and drama go together like birds of a – very ruffled – feather.

 Fights, romance, scheming – these are the bread and butter of so-called reality shows.
 Whether it’s Netflix’s latest offering at ‘finding love’, or the well-trodden formats of Big Brother or Real Housewives, the endless channels have endless offerings.
 The increasingly staged and edited nature of reality shows should probably instead let them fall squarely in ‘drama’, but apparently ‘reality’ is where they remain.